conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 #### Encryption

-A new KMS type `gateway-kms` is available for use for this feature.
-E.g. below is the encryption config for the Gaterway based KMS, backed by an external Vault KMS for the actual encryption:
+A new KMS type `gateway-kms` is available for this feature.
+E.g. below is the encryption config for the Gateway-based KMS, backed by the master key in an external Vault KMS:

 ```
 "kmsConfig": {